richardbenedikt/openwebui-tool-websearch/CONTRIBUTING.md

 - PEP 8, line length 120.
 Ruff and Black are the source of truth.
 - Type hints on public symbols.
-- `websearch.py` must stay self-contained — Open WebUI loads it as a single uploaded blob, so sibling modules are not importable at runtime.
+- `websearch.py` must stay self-contained.
+Open WebUI loads it as a single uploaded blob, so sibling modules are not importable at runtime.
 - Bump `version:` in the `websearch.py` frontmatter (and `pyproject.toml`) when behavior changes.